 My name is Bob Marshall and these days I most often describe myself as an Organisational Psychotherapist.
 Which is to say, I bring psychotherapy techniques out of the therapy room and into the organisation as a whole.
-When trying to change the culture and thinking of a whole organisation, what better way than Organisational Psychotherapy?
+When an organisation is trying to change its culture, and its fundamental assumptions and beliefs, what better way than Organisational Psychotherapy?

 In decades of experience within technical businesses, I’ve come to understand that technical skills pale into insignificance beside our ability to nurture productive collaborative relationships.
 If you’re in an organisation that wants to improve things for the better, you may find my services to you of profound benefit.